JoeGit42/DilbertWidget/README.md

 - 2020-11-20 ADD: If widget is not configured or started in sriptable app, install instructions are shown
 - 2020-11-21 ADD: Support for daily Peanuts (selectable with widget parameter)
 - 2020-11-23 FIX: Building image URL changed to webpage parsing.
+- 2020-11-24 ADD: Support for daily Dilbert in english (selectable with widget parameter 'dilbert-en')